 3.Provide a description of how Unemployment Insurance claimants will be provided reemployment services, including how Worker Profiling and Reemployment Services (WPRS) will be delivered on a weekly basis between the DWD and partner staff.

-The Division of Workforce Development assists unemployment insurance (UI) claimants with Worker Profile Reemployment Services in the Arnold and Washington career centers.
-The Division of Employment Security notifies the UI profile customer that they are required to report to the career center.
+The Division of Workforce Development assists unemployment insurance (UI) claimants with Worker Profile Reemployment Services in the Arnold and Washington job centers.
+The Division of Employment Security notifies the UI profile customer that they are required to report to the job center.
 UI claimants complete the career services registration and receive a profile orientation, assessment and the reemployment services appropriate to the claimant's needs.
-An employment plan is developed with a career center staff member and the customer is referred to the Employment Team or Skills Team to receive the services needed to become re-employed.
+An employment plan is developed with a job center staff member and the customer is referred to the Employment Team, Skills Team or partner staff to receive the services needed to become re-employed.
 The Wagner Peyser Reemployment services include staff assisted job search, workshops, assessment, resume development assistance, National Career Readiness Certificate (NCRC) and labor market information through the Product Box.
-Individuals may be enrolled in the WIOA Adult or Dislocated Worker program for individualized career services and/or training services, when appropriate.
+Individuals may be enrolled in the WIOA Adult, Youth or Dislocated Worker program for individualized career services and/or training services to upgrade skills, attain credentials and develop a career pathway.
+UI claimants needing a high school equivalency or basic skills remediation may be referred for Adult Education & Literacy services.
+Individuals may be referred and connected with Career and Technical education or veteran's programs to enhance service delivery.
+Supportive service needs will be addressed through referrals to partners such as TANF, Jefferson Franklin Community Action (HUD, utility assistance, etc.) or senior community services.

-4. Describe the Board's strategies for promoting and increasing the number of participants in work-based learning and On-the-Job Training (OJT).
+Describe the Board's strategies for promoting and increasing the number of participants in work-based learning and On-the-Job Training (OJT).